Apple Patent Hints At Wirelessly Charging Your iPhone Via Wi-Fi Routers

 Remember that your router is limited to 1W output (FCC limits in the US for all 2.4Ghz and 5Ghz devices), fired in every direction.
 At a mere 1 meter away from the router, even if your cell is placed facing the router (to have maximim surface area), and assuming 100% efficiency... your cell would harvest about 0.0004 watts of charging power.

 But it will not be 100% efficient.
 Your cell will not be within 1 meter of the router most of the time.
-This entire idea is ludicrous, and anyone thinking that it's a gr
+This entire idea is ludicrous, and anyone thinking that it's a great idea does not know much about physics.